MadByteDE/SPT-Linux-Guide/docs/issues.md

 ### 2.3 NVIDIA / Wayland: Frozen screen / Black screen

+(Updated 2025/02/10)

 **Description**

-With NVIDIA proprietary drivers on Wayland at Raid-Start or Raid-End the screen freezes.
+With NVIDIA proprietary drivers on Wayland at Raid-Start, Raid-End or when tabbing out of the game, the screen freezes.
 The game is still running in the background (e.g. sounds still play when the mouse hovers UI elements).

-**Solution**

-This was a bug in NVIDIA drivers prior to version 560 - It's related to high VRAM usage and Wayland.
-The driver did not fallback to virtual memory / swap whenever the GPUs VRAM was maxed out.

 If you check your kernel log with `journalctl -b -r` shortly after it occurs, you'd probably see the following error: